pdjr-signalk/pdjr-skplugin-devantech/README.md

 | transmitQueueHeartbeat | Number      | 25           | Transmit queue processing interval in milliseconds. |
 | devices                | Array       | (see below)  | Collection of *device* objects.|

-Each *module* object in the *modules* array defines a Devantech DS device that will be controlled by the plugin.
 Most installations will only need to specify entries in this array, leaving other properties to assume their defaults.